-I think this cake recipe is where the Venn diagram of those three cakes intersect.
-It the perfect cake to make when you can't decide between a spice cake, molasses cake, and a gingerbread cake.
+Bold Flavor- To be fair some might call this a molasses cake.
+And others will swear it is a gingerbread cake.
+I think this delicious spice cake recipe is where the Venn diagram of those three cakes intersect.
+It is the perfect cake to make when you can't decide between a spice cake, a molasses cake, and a gingerbread cake.

 This cake may be rich and intensely flavored but there are no hidden surprises when it comes to the ingredients.

 Gluten-Free Flour Glend- Any blend will do as the base of this cake is fairly basic.
 I suggest buying a blend like Pillsbury's all-purpose GF flour blend or Bob's Red Mill that already includes the xanthan gum.
 Single flours, like almond flour or oat flour do not work in this recipe.

 Xanthan gum- Must be added to all gluten-free baked goods to mimic the structure of gluten.